Medtail Reality Check: A Smarter Way to Evaluate Build-Out Costs

 The Bottom Line

-Medtail deals are not decided by whether the construction cost feels fair.
-They are decided by whether your operating model can support the patient volume required to justify that cost.
+Medtail deals aren't decided by whether the construction cost feels fair.
+They're decided by whether your operating model can support the patient volume required to justify that cost.

 For healthcare founders: Anchor every site decision to provider-level patient demand.